It is the strongest indication that Powell has given of a future rate cut in recent times, according to the news agency AP.

 Rate cut likely

-In its latest assessment, the market has priced in that the rate with a 75 percent probability will be cut by a quarter of a percentage point at the Fed meeting on September 17-18, reports CNBC.
+Prior to the speech, the market had priced in that the rate with a 75 percent probability would be cut by a quarter of a percentage point at the Fed meeting on September 17-18.
+After the speech, it had risen to 91 percent, reports CNBC.

 The interest rate level is a heavy factor for the activity level on the market, partly because it becomes a price tag for taking risk.